-Teams must submit two (2) copies of their paper;
+Teams must submit two (2) copies of their paper; one (1) copy in the font following the instructions in

-- one (1) copy in font 12 point following SAE Paper template - one (1) copy in large font 16 point. - Failure to submit both files will result in an incomplete submission. - The reports must be uploaded to http://saecleansnowmobile.com/.
+Rule 10.4 and one (1) copy in large font 16 point.
+Failure to submit both files will result in an incomplete submission.
+The reports must be uploaded to http://saecleansnowmobile.com/.